Sorry I'm Late - a drunk Irishman asked me out

 A man came in asking for advice on what book to buy for his 18-year-old niece.
 He hadn’t seen her in ten years, but they were reuniting at a big family reunion that evening.

-Rebecca walked over to our fiction shelf and handed him a book called How to Kill Your Family.
+Rebecca walked over to our fiction shelf and handed him a book called How to Kill Your Family (by Bella Mackie).

 The man read the title and laughed, in shock.